Update: October 20, 2023

 This set of primary colors emerged at a time when access to a large range of pigments was limited by availability and cost, and it encouraged artists and designers to explore the many nuances of color through mixing and intermixing a limited range of pigment colors.
 In art and design education, red, yellow, and blue pigments were usually augmented with white and black pigments, enabling the creation of a larger gamut of color nuances including tints and shades.

-More colour definitions and palettes like RYB Red Yellow Blue subtractive color model colour theory and Golden Ratio Colors:
+More colour definitions and schemes like [su_post field="post_title"] and Golden Ratio Colors:

-- Tetradic color scheme definition combination colours rgb palette wheel
+- Monochromatic color scheme definition combination colours rgb palette wheel

 - Triadic color scheme definition combination colours rgb palette wheel